 Cadillac’s entire lineup is going through a revolution as new crossovers and sedans are arriving at a fever pitch.
 One of the newest arrivals is the 2020 CT4 sedan, which replaces the outgoing ATS.
-With this small luxury sedan entering only its second model year, we expect the 2021 CT4 to be a carryover model.
+With this small luxury sedan entering only its second model year, the 2021 CT4 will arrive as a carryover model.

 Like the brand’s SUVs and crossovers, its sedans also recently received an all-new design language that brought in thin headlights, bolder grilles, more defined horizontal LED accent lights, and T-shaped taillights that dig into the rear quarter panels.
-This look made its way to the new-for-2020 CT4, and we expect it to carry on unchanged into the 2021 CT4.
+This look made its way to the new-for-2020 CT4.

 The Cadillac CT4 has yet to meet its brick-wall fate via the IIHS or NHTSA, so its official safety ratings are not available.
 What we know is it lacks standard advanced safety gear, as automatic emergency braking, blind-spot monitoring, lane-keep assist, and more are all optional.
 Cadillac announced that the 2021 CT4 will receive an enhanced version of its Super Cruise driver assistance system, which includes a new automated lane change functionality.
 This system will also be optional.